 - 1 IAS 23 provides no guidance as to how the adjustment prescribed in paragraph 6(e) is to be determined.
 Paragraph 6A is added in Ind AS 23 to provide the guidance. - The following paragraph numbers appear as 'Deleted' in IAS 23.
-In order to maintain consistency with paragraph numbers of IAS 23, the paragraph numbers are retained in Ind AS 23: - (i) paragraph 6(b) - (ii) paragraph 6(c) - The transitional provisions given in IAS 23 have not been given in Ind AS 23, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards, corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards.
+In order to maintain consistency with paragraph numbers of IAS 23, the paragraph numbers are retained in Ind AS 23: - (i) paragraph 6(b) - (ii) paragraph 6(c) - 3 8Paragraphs 27-28 related to transitional provisions given in IAS 23 have not been given in Ind AS 23, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards, corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards.
+Paragraphs 29-29B of IAS 23 have not been included in Ind AS 23 as these paragraphs relate to effective date which are not relevant in Indian context.
+However, in order to maintain consistency with paragraph numbers of IAS 23, these paragraph numbers are retained in Ind AS 23.